 Article 7: Elections

 7.1 Nominating Committee.
 The Nominating Committee shall choose one (1) or more candidates for election to each office prescribed by the Constitution, except the office of President, and obtain the consent of nominees to serve if elected.
-In addition, candidates may be nominated by written petition containing ___ signatures of Subscribing Members.
+In addition, candidates may be nominated by written petition containing fifty (50) signatures of Subscribing Members.
 The Nominating Committee shall publish notice of open positions to the Section membership and set the date by which nominations must be received.

 7.2 Ballots.
-The Secretary shall send a ballot containing the list of all nominees, petition nominees, and a space for a write-in vote for another candidate for each office, to each Subscribing Member of the Section at least twenty (20) days prior to the Annual Meeting.
+The Newsletter Editor shall send a ballot containing the list of all nominees, petition nominees, and a space for a write-in vote for another candidate for each office, to each Subscribing Member of the Section at least twenty (20) days prior to the Annual Meeting.

 7.2.1 Tallying the Ballots.
-Ballots returned to the Secretary up to the time of counting shall be opened and counted at, or immediately prior to, the Annual Meeting by three tellers appointed by the President.
+Ballots returned to the Section Administrator up to the time of counting shall be opened and counted prior to, the Annual Meeting.
 For each office the candidate receiving the highest number of votes cast shall be declared elected.

 Article 8: Meetings